 Bacchus himself would approve of A Taste of Covington, a five-day celebration of good food and wine held each spring in the town’s historic district.
-Known for some of the best restaurants on the Northshore, Covington showcases its rich culinary scene with a series of vintner dinners, a Grand Tasting and champagne jazz brunch.
+Known for some of the best restaurants on the Northshore, Covington showcases its rich culinary scene with a series of vintner dinners, tasting events and a champagne jazz brunch.

 Begun in 2012, A Taste of Covington started as a locals’ event but increasingly is bringing in visitors who love the idea of exploring the area’s culinary bounty in such a festive way.
 Book your hotel early if you’re planning to be in town for ATOC and be sure to check out the lineup of restaurants participating in the vintner dinners.

-Among restaurants participating in recent years have been Del Porto, whose chefs have been nominated three times for James Beard Awards; Oxlot 9, the lovely Gulf-inspired restaurant from chef Jeffrey Hansell; chef Kim Kringlie’s elegant Dakota; longtime favorite Gallagher’s Grill from Pat Gallagher; as well as Pardo’s, Annadele’s Plantation and others.
+Among restaurants participating in recent years have been Del Porto, whose chefs have been nominated three times for James Beard Awards; Oxlot 9, the lovely Gulf-inspired restaurant from chef Jeffrey Hansell; chef Kim Kringlie’s elegant Dakota; longtime favorite Gallagher’s Grill & Courtyard from Pat Gallagher; as well as Forks and Corks, Annadele’s Plantation, Meribo, Pyre Provisions, Seiler Bar, Half Shell Oyster House and others.

-The Grand Tasting is a festive event held under two large tents at Acquistapace’s, a popular locally owned grocery, specialty, and spirits store.
-Live music and active sipping makes the evening special.
+The Grand Tasting is a festive event held at Bogue Falaya Wayside Park pavilion, 213 Park Dr. Live music and active sipping makes the evening special.